bergerkiller/SpigotSource/README.md

 We use maven to handle our dependencies.

 * Install [Maven 3](http://maven.apache.org/download.html)
-* Check out and install [Bukkit](http://github.com/Bukkit/Bukkit)
+* Check out and install [Spigot-API](http://github.com/SpigotMC/Spigot)
-    * *Note*: this is not needed as the repository we use has Bukkit too, but you might have a newer one (with your own changes :D)
+    * *Note*: this is not needed as the repository we use has Spigot-API too, but you might have a newer one (with your own changes :D)
 * Check out this repo and: `mvn clean package`